-The ProQuest eBrary Playlist — This YouTube playlist consists of seven videos designed to help you access and download eBook content from the eBrary database.
+The ProQuest eBook Central — This YouTube playlist consists of four videos designed to help you access and download eBook content from the eBook Central database.

 EBSCO eBOOKs — A 4 minute tutorial which explains how to download EBSCO eBOOKs to your computer or e-reading device.

 Journal, Search & Table of Contents Alerts: Ever wish that new journal or search-related content would come to you?
 Watch these tutorials and view the help materials to learn how to set up email alerts for journals and search strings.

 ProQuest Alerts – An overview of setting up alerts in ProQuest databases.